 We recently sat down to hear Rory Sutherland share his wisdom.
 If you’ve not heard of Rory, he’s widely held as an advertising legend.
 He’s the Vice-Chairman of Ogilvy and founded their behavioural science practice.

-As an agency who holds the mantra ‘mindset matters’, we were particularly interested to hear what insights Rory might share about the interaction between customer psychology and clients’ marketing.
+As a healthcare marketing agency who holds the mantra ‘mindset matters’, we were particularly interested to hear what insights Rory might share about the interaction between customer psychology and clients’ marketing.

 He was in town to talk about his latest book, Alchemy: The Surprising Power of Ideas that Don’t Make Sense, which we were fortunate enough to walk away with a copy of.